shijuzhao/Comb/README.md

 VLLM_USE_PRECOMPILED=1 uv pip install --editable .
 ```

-Download parameters (the parameters of `CombLlama-10B-Instruct` and `CombDeepSeek-V2-Lite` will be soon available on huggingface).
+Download the parameters of `CombLlama-11B-Instruct` from huggingface [link].
 You can also train a Comb model by yourself through following our [instructions](training/README.md).